Tips for Financial Advisors Navigating the Transition Process

 • Be honest and upfront about the change and why it’s happening.

 • Set expectations and communicate frequently as new information arises.
-Let clients know that you’ll provide more information frequently over the coming weeks or months, and then stick to a consistent schedule to ensure that not too much time goes by without any touchpoints.
+Let them know that you’ll provide more information frequently over the coming weeks or months, and then stick to a consistent schedule to ensure that not too much time goes by without any touchpoints.

 Disclosures

-The views and opinions expressed by LPL Financial Advisor(s) may not be representative of the views of other Financial Advisors and are not indicative of future performance or success.
-Neither LPL Financial nor the LPL Financial Advisor can be held responsible for any direct or incidental loss incurred by applying any of the information offered.
+The views and opinions expressed by the Financial Advisor(s) may not be representative of the views of other Financial Advisors and are not indicative of future performance or success.
+Neither LPL Financial nor the LPL Financial Advisor(s) can be held responsible for any direct or incidental loss incurred by applying any of the information offered.
+Advisor firms mentioned and LPL Financial are separate entities.

 For financial professional use only.